-After adapting my algorithm dedicated to the extraction of digital terrain model (DTM) from terrestrial LiDAR point cloud, it is possible to process point clouds generated from imagery by photogrammetry software.
+After adapting the algorithm dedicated to the extraction of digital terrain model (DTM) from terrestrial LiDAR point cloud, it is possible to process point clouds generated from imagery by photogrammetry software.
 Here is an example of DTM coming from drone data:

-I developed a new Android app that collects air quality information online and presents different pollutants concentrations and the overall air cleanliness at the closest station.
+Pocket Air Quality is a new Android app that collects air quality information online and presents different pollutants concentrations and the overall air cleanliness at the closest station.
 This side project has been done fully using the framework Ionic and is available for free on the Google Play Store The data comes from The World...
 Continue Reading →

 This method finely approximates the ground surface by relying on deep learning to separate vegetation from potential ground points, files holes by blending multiple local approximations through partition of unity principle, then improves the accuracy by pushing the surface towards the data points through an iterative convection model.

 Inspired by the EDL shading technique and SSAO, I implemented a new shader for OpenGL ES designed to enhance the rendering of point clouds.
 As the shading function rely only on the projected depth, and because the variable gl_FragDepth is missing in OpenGL ES, a workaround was to implement a custom depth buffer using a...
 Continue Reading →